cloudqubes/ootc-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 About Network ACL Lists
 ^^^^^^^^^^^^^^^^^^^^^^^

-In CloudStack terminology, Network ACL is a group of Network ACL items.
+In OOTC terminology, Network ACL is a group of Network ACL items.
 Network ACL items are nothing but numbered rules that are evaluated in order, starting with the lowest numbered rule.
 These rules determine whether traffic is allowed in or out of any tier associated with the